The Wonderful World of Emotions!

 Unvalencing emotions is a crucial first step to working with the first three aspects of empathy (see Six Essential Aspects of Empathy).
 When you can approach emotions empathically and welcome their gifts and skills, you’ll be more able to manage your Emotion Contagion, increase your Empathic Accuracy, and gain extensive Emotion Regulation skills.
 Unvalencing emotions will help you understand them, welcome them, and work with them empathically.
 Win!

-In our next post: The problem with expression and repression
+In the next post: The problem with expression and repression